welltempereddeveloper/welltempereddeveloper/_posts/2018-12-11-generating-reports-asynchronously-over-http.md

 ### Benefits

-In addition to avoiding all of the drawbacks mentioned for synchronous reports, asynchronous reports give you a lot of wiggle room to get creative.
+In addition to avoiding all of the drawbacks mentioned for synchronous reports, asynchronous reports give you a lot of wiggle room for many improvements.

 #### Cheap re-requests